Which eCommerce Platform? 2023 Why it's not Shopify!

 Magento (Adobe Commerce)

 is too much enterprise, hard to maintain and hard to operate.
-A look at its EAV data structure shows that it aims to fit ERP systems and meet a scalable system requirements, and the result is a huge monolithic software.
-It's not a good solution for small to medium size shops, it's not even possible to install it on a medium shared host.
+A look at its EAV data structure shows that it aims to fit ERP systems and it wants to meet a scalable system's requirements, and the result is a huge bloated software.
+Even if you want to migrate your Magento website to another platform or a custom solution in the future, it would be a complicated scenario because of this type of database structure.
+Moreover, it's not a good solution for small to medium size shops, and it's not even possible to install it on a medium shared host.

 Additionally, a big monolithic software probably wouldn't be the answer for a scalable system.

 Technically, PrestaShop is a moderate solution, internal technology is not perfect for developers, however it's good enough as a starting point, and the default installation is highly SEO-friendly without needing for any extension or plugin.

 Additionally, it's extension-rich.
 More than 4,000 PrestaShop modules exist to help you to customize your online store, increase traffic, improve conversion rates and build customer loyalty.

 One of the biggest PrestaShop advantages, is the clean database structure.
 It has implemented the multi-language functionality in a nice way, and the overall database structure is not complex.
 This makes it easy to make reports and analyzing business factors and doing business intelligence tasks.

 Private SaaS Solutions and Why Shopify-like platforms are not a good option!